mercedeszafeher/verkehrstote-chart/README.md

 ### Filtering Data:

-- Use the dropdown menus at the top to filter by Bundesland and/or Jahr.
+- Use the dropdown menus at the top to filter by Bundesland, Jahr, Geschlecht, Gebiet and/or Altergruppe.
 - Multi-Year View: With no specific year selected, a line chart displays trends over the years.
 - Single-Year View: When a single year is selected, a bar chart displays each Bundesland’s total fatality count as individual columns.
+- Statistik nach: (Displayed only in single-year mode) Choose the dimension for grouping the bar chart (e.g., by Bundesland, Monat, Geschlecht, Gebiet, Alter, or Jahr).

+### Chart Display:
+- With no year selected, a multi‑year line chart shows trends by Bundesland.
+- With a year selected and no Bundesland chosen, the system groups by Bundesland (one bar per region) showing total fatalities for that year.
+- If both a year and a specific Bundesland are chosen, you can change the grouping dimension to view the data in different ways (e.g., by month).

 ## Responsive Layout: